 Progress in the growth of compound semiconductors on Si has proceeded somewhat in isolation and have produced essentially different optimum solutions for the interface between III-Sb, III-As and III-N and silicon.
 With the scale and expertise in the CS Hub we will develop more effective, combined solutions for III-Vs on Si.

-- Sensors & Communication are essential to the emerging application megatrends
+Sensors and communication are essential to the emerging application megatrends

 Work Package Structure